Locally rigid $\infty$-categories: Presentability results

-Similarly, we prove: \begin{thm} Let $\CAlg^\mathrm{loc.rig}_\V\subset \CAlg(\Mod_\V(\PrL_\kappa))$ be the non-full subcategory spanned by locally rigid $\V$-algebras and internal left adjoints between them. $\CAlg^\mathrm{loc.rig}_\V$ is presentable. \end{thm} \begin{rmk} We do not know whether the same holds for the category of locally rigid $\V$-algebras and functors that preserve $\kappa$-compacts, for a fixed $\kappa$.
-The proof from \Cref{prop:colimlocrig} seems not to apply anymore, and so we do not even know whether it admits all colimits. \end{rmk}
+Nonetheless, we still have: \begin{thm} Let $\CAlg\rig_\V\subset \CAlg(\Mod_\V(\PrL))$ be the full subcategory spanned by rigid $\V$-algebras. $\CAlg\rig_\V$ is presentable. \end{thm} \begin{warn} An earlier version of this paper contained a similar claim for a variant of the category of locally rigid $\V$-algebras.
+The claim in question was mistaken, as was pointed out to the author by Jiacheng Liang, and currently we do not know a way to make any such claim both nontrivial and true.
+Such a result might be provable if one could prove an analogue of \Cref{prop:colimlocrig} where the functors are only required to preserve $\kappa$-compacts for some fixed $\kappa$. \end{warn}

-We have seen in \Cref{prop:colimlocrig} and its variant \Cref{prop:colimrig} that these categories admit all small colimits.
+We have seen in \Cref{prop:colimlocrig} that $\CAlg\rig_\V$ admits all small colimits.
 Thus this really is a claim about accessibility.
-In both cases, we will witness the relevant categories as pullbacks of accessible categories along accessible functors.
+We will prove this by witnessing the category of rigid commutative algebras as a pullback of accessible categories along accessible functors.

 The relevant result here is an immediate corollary of \cite[Theorem 10.3]{GHN}, which we spell out for the reader's convenience: \begin{thm} Let $B$ be a presentable category, and $e:B\to \PrL$ be an accessible functor.
 The unstraightened cocartesian fibration $E\xrightarrow{p}B$ has a presentable total category $E$. \end{thm} \begin{proof} This follows from \cite[Theorem 10.3]{GHN}, and the equivalence $(\PrR)\op\simeq\PrL$ \cite[Corollary 5.5.3.4]{HTT}. \end{proof} Ideally, we would like to apply this directly to $\W\mapsto \Dbl{\W}$.
 However, we were not able to show directly that this functor satisfies the desired assumptions.
 So we go on a detour through parametrized comonadicity.
 First we note that: \begin{lm} Let $C\in\CAlg(\PrL)$.
 The functor $\Alg(C)\to \PrL, A\mapsto \Mod_A(C)$ is accessible (in fact, $\omega$-accessible), and hence so is its restriction to $\CAlg(C)$. \end{lm} \begin{proof} This follows from \cite[Theorem 4.8.5.13]{HA}. \end{proof}